andrewcooke/choochoo/docs/nearby.md

 ### Diary

-Within Choochoo's diary the nearby activities are listed as dates.
-These are easily copied and pasted onto the command line, leading to the appropriate diary entry.
+Choochoo's diary displays both "closest" matches and "most recent" matches, based on the similarity data.
+The grouping is not used here.
+Instead, similarity measures with a cut-off provides a more flexible set of references.

 ![](nearby-diary.png)

-See the near-last lines, "Nearby: Santiago".
+See the near-last lines, under "Santiago".
+These are "links" that display the appropriate diary page when selected.

-It might be possible to convert these to "hyperlinks" using Urwid in a later release.

-*UPDATE:* It was more useful to provide a list of both "closest" matches and "most recent" matches, based on the similarity data.

 ## Appendix - DIY